algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-s3-guide.md

 <img src="/images/post_images/data_connectors/s3_restricted_paths.png" alt="Add path restrictions" style="width: 700px;"/>

 ### Setting Read and Write Access
-The default access for your data source is set to read only, but you change this to write and read access by checking the 'Write Access' box.
+The default access for your data connection is set to read only, but you change this to write and read access by checking the 'Write Access' box.

 **Note:** There are some important considerations with changing this.
 Write access also means you can ***delete*** anything in the path you've specified when setting the path restrictions in the previous step so be careful that you want read-write-delete access to the path you set in 'Path Restriction'.